 Alaris Royalty Corp. is a company domiciled in Calgary, Alberta, Canada.
-The condensed consolidated interim financial statements as at and for the three and six months ended June 30, 2018 comprise Alaris Royalty Corp. and its subsidiaries (together referred to as the "Corporation").
-The Corporation's American operations are conducted through two Delaware Corporations, Alaris USA Inc. ("Alaris USA") and Salaris USA Royalty Inc. ("Salaris USA").
+The condensed consolidated interim financial statements as at and for the three and nine months ended September 30, 2018 comprise Alaris Royalty Corp. and its subsidiaries (together referred to as the "Corporation").
+The Corporation's American investments are made through two Delaware Corporations, Alaris USA Inc. ("Alaris USA") and Salaris USA Royalty Inc. ("Salaris USA").
 The Corporation's operations consist primarily of investments in private operating entities, typically in the form of preferred limited partnership interests, preferred interest in limited liability corporations in the United States, loans receivable, or long-term license and royalty arrangements.
-The Corporation also has a wholly-owned subsidiary in the Netherlands, Alaris Cooperatief").
+The Corporation also has a wholly-owned subsidiary in the Netherlands, Alaris Cooperatief U.A. ("Alaris Cooperatief").